evennia/evennia/docs/source/Howtos/Howto-Default-Exit-Errors.md

     #[...]
 ```

-The reason is that this would *not* work.
+This would *not* work the way we want.
 Understanding why is important.

 Evennia's [command system](../Components/Commands.md) compares commands by key and/or aliases.
-If _any_ key or alias
-match, the two commands are considered _identical_.
-When the cmdsets merge, priority will then decide which of these
-'identical' commandss replace which.
+If _any_ key or alias match, the two commands are considered _identical_.
+When the cmdsets merge, priority will then decide which of these 'identical' commandss replace which.

 So the above example would work fine as long as there were _no Exits at all_ in the room.
-But when we enter
-a room with an exit "north", its Exit-command (which has a higher priority) will override the single `CmdExitError`
-with its alias 'north'.
-So the `CmdExitError` will be gone and while "north" will work, we'll again get the normal
-"Command not recognized" error for the other directions.
+But when we enter a room with an exit "north", its Exit-command (which has a higher priority) will override the single `CmdExitError` with its alias 'north'.
+So the `CmdExitError` will be gone and while "north" will work, we'll again get the normal  "Command not recognized" error for the other directions.